iLoveTux/helm/docs/source/plugins.rst

 representing name, age and gender.
 We will then make two templates one which outputs a html page describing each person and another which outputs a friendly letter to each person.
-This demo is supposed to showcase some of the more useful features of helm and to help you get started using it.
+This demo is supposed to showcase some of the more useful features of plugemin and to help you get started using it.

 Please consider the following directory structure::